-- Price isn’t always an indicator of performance – our tests show some budget models beat more expensive ones
+- Price isn't always an indicator of performance – our tests show some budget models outshine more expensive ones

 - Become a CHOICE member to read our full reviews and test results

-No one really loves doing the dishes, right?
+No one really loves doing the dishes.
 The great news is that a modern dishwasher uses far less water and energy than washing dishes by hand, particularly if you run full loads.

-"Buying the right washer can make a huge difference to your daily dishes," says our dishwasher expert Ashley Iredale.
+"Buying the right washer can make a huge difference to your daily dishes," says CHOICE whitegoods expert Ashley Iredale.
 "On the other hand, a mediocre model can cause more hassles and have you picking food scraps off the forks after every wash, and no one wants that."

 Ashley takes 'doing the dishes' very seriously.

-In our latest dishwasher reviews, our lab experts tested popular new models from brands including Smeg, Fisher & Paykel, Bosch, Miele, Dishlex, LG, Westinghouse, Kogan and many more.
+In our latest dishwasher reviews, our lab experts tested popular models from brands including Smeg, Fisher & Paykel, Bosch, Miele, Haier, LG, Westinghouse, Electrolux, AEG and more.

 After days of 'doing the dishes', they uncovered some impressive cleaners and some serious under-performers.

 How do we test them?
-Well, it's a dirty job that involves crusty crockery identically stained with foods such as oats, egg, spinach, baby cereal and more – left out overnight, then washed and analysed (learn more about how we test).
+Well, it's a dirty job that involves crusty crockery identically stained with foods such as oats, egg yolk, rice starch, spinach, baby cereal and more – left out overnight, then washed and analysed (learn more about how we test dishwashers).